Zona do Morro

-With 37 hectares, Zona do Morro is located on the shoreline zone that divides Prainha and Santo Amaro parishes.
+With 37 hectares, Zona do Morro is on the shoreline zone that divides Prainha and Santo Amaro parishes.

 It is characterized by the presence of pahoehoe lavas forming flat continuous or wavy with smooth slope surfaces.
-Here, is possible to see a well-preserved endemic Macaronesian heath that is a priority habitat of the Natura 2000 network.
+Here, it is possible to see a well-preserved endemic Macaronesian heath, which is a priority habitat of the Natura 2000 network.

 Among the vegetation, it is possible to find walls of dark basalt, which are abandoned vineyard plots and were used to protect the vineyards from the winds and the salty sea breeze.